Writing a Curriculum Vitae / Resume – CV Writing Tips

 - Details of your work experience, with timeline, title and description of role and responsibilities.
 Please detail who you reported to and how many staff you were responsible for.

-- For Senior roles ,detail of whether you have experience of full P&L Management, staff oversight, and delivery of projects.
+- For Senior roles, detail whether you have experience in full P&L Management, staff oversight, and delivery of projects.

-If you are a candidate with Quantity Surveying/ Cost / Commercial /Project Management or Engineering experience at any level, looking for a job with a Construction Consultancy in the UK or Overseas, and you would like assistance with your CV or information on interview techniques and questions, please feel free to get in contact and one of our team will be happy to assist you.
+If you are a Construction or Engineering candidate with Quantity Surveying/ Cost / Commercial /Project Management or Engineering experience at any level, looking for a job with a Construction Consultancy in the UK the Middle East USA Asia Europe or New Zealand, and you would like assistance with your CV or information on interview techniques and questions, please feel free to get in contact and one of our team will be happy to assist you.

 Do you want more tips on what to put on your Curriculum Vitae / Resume?
-Please contact Stafford Lawrence Ltd or email our admin team firstname.lastname@example.org directly.
+Please email our admin team at email@example.com directly.
 Or follow us for up-to-date roles and information on our Stafford Lawrence Linkedin Page

 Information for Candidates working with Stafford Lawrence Ltd